-ALNS was launched in 2016 to help school leavers, job seekers, adult learners, retirees and literacy & numeracy (L&N) teachers.
+ALNS was launched in 2016 to help school leavers, job seekers, adults, retirees and literacy & numeracy (L&N) teachers.
 Working in the field between 2013-15, Fran noticed how government funding criteria can affect the quality of learning programs.
 There are many cost-effective and high-quality L&N programs, teachers and institutions around the globe.
-Sometimes, however, things can get squeezed in ways that affect those the industry wants to help.
+Sometimes, however, things can get squeezed in ways that affects those who seek help.

 Many people thrive in Australia’s government-funded adult education system.
-Some, however, want a slower, more personalised and/or detailed approach to learning.
+Some, however, want a gentler-paced, more personalised and/or detailed approach to learning.
 ALNS provides relaxed, enjoyable, supportive and relevant learning experiences.
-Whilst some people want to learn only what they have to, others (believe it or not!) want to learn “properly”.
+Whilst some people only want to learn what they have to, others (believe it or not!) want to learn “properly”.

 Fran has been teaching adults since 2000 in large and small groups, and one-on-one.
 Before then, she regularly trained people in workplace systems and computer programs.
-She has always pursued multiple interests, including languages to beginner/intermediate level (French, Hebrew).
-She’s only fluent in English but these experiences help her to empathise with learners.
+She has always pursued multiple interests, including languages to beginner/intermediate level.
+She is only fluent in English but these experiences help her empathise with learners.

 Fran qualified as a Teacher of Adult Literacy & Numeracy in 2014.
 She holds a Cert IV in Training & Assessment (TAE40110); a Business Degree (Strategic Marketing); and a Working with Children Check.
-Over time, Fran has partially studied Chinese Medicine, Speech Pathology and Ministry (without finishing).
-She’s mentored kindergarten readers and taught intuitive development since the 1990’s.
-Altogether, these experiences help Fran to deliver well-paced classes.
-She does assign homework and encourages practice based upon her student’s other commitments.
+Over time, she has partially studied Chinese Medicine, Speech Pathology and Ministry (without finishing).
+She has also mentored kindergarten readers and taught intuitive development since the 1990’s.
+Together, these experiences help Fran to deliver customised and well-paced classes.
+She does assign homework and encourages practice based upon her students’ other commitments.

-A qualified strategic marketer and planner, Fran also helps business people develop their skills.
+A qualified strategic marketer and planner, Fran can also help business people develop their skills.
 She has managed portfolios and supported management and staff in private and public sectors.
-Fran has built and operates her own businesses, and is well-aware of what this can involve.
+She has built and run her own businesses, and knows what this can involve.
 As a literacy & numeracy teacher – general, workplace, academic or computer – Fran can help.

-In the 1970’s, Australian education departments decided that teaching (and learning!) maths and grammar wasn’t so useful.
-Many of today’s adults, therefore, missed out on developing these skills.
+In the 1970’s, Australian education departments decided that learning maths and grammar wasn’t so useful.
+Many of today’s adults, therefore, weren’t given the chance to develop these skills well.
 Not all schools followed this directive but many adults, now, aren’t as fluent as they would like.

-ALNS is 100% learner-focused – what and how you learn revolves around you.
-Some people want input into their program’s design; others don’t.
-However you want to learn, whatever your reasons, the first step is to meet and discuss your situation.
-From there, Fran develops a plan that’s regularly checked with you.
+ALNS is 100% learner-focused – what we delve into revolves around you.
+Some people want input into class format; others don’t.
+However you want to learn, for whatever reasons, we meet first to discuss your situation.
+From here, Fran develops a plan for your learning and confirms you are happy with that.

-If you live outside of Sydney or want to do a bit more research, contact the Reading Writing Hotline at w: readingwritinghotline.edu.au e: email@example.com p: 1300 6 555 06
+If you live outside of Sydney or want to do a bit more research, contact the Reading Writing Hotline via firstname.lastname@example.org or 1300 655 506.

 Recent government funding and employment initiatives have radically reshaped adult L&N programs.
-In some instances, this has seen the support provided to teachers trimmed.
-With this, the pressure can mount to do even more work out of hours.
-It’s concerning to hear of some teachers working all week – unpaid and alone – for less than one day in a classroom.
+In many instances, it has seen the support provided to teachers radically trimmed.
+With this, pressure mounts to do even more work out of hours.
+It’s concerning to hear of some teachers working all week – unpaid and unsupported – for less than one day in a classroom.